-There will be assignments due weekly in this course, and we will have to move quickly through the material in order to cover everything during our allotted time over the summer.
-Weekly assignments are described in more detail in the next section of this syllabus and in handouts on the CarmenCanvas course website.
+There will be assignments due weekly in this course.
+These assignments are described in more detail in the next section of this syllabus and in handouts on the CarmenCanvas course website.
 Please note that if you are taking this course from a location outside of Ohio, all times listed in this syllabus are in Eastern Standard Time (EST).

-Based on the recitation section you signed up for, you will be assigned to a particular teaching assistant who will grade your weekly lab activities, interact with you as you complete discussion assignments, and answer questions for you.
+Note that when you registered for this course, you were asked to sign up for a recitation section.
+This was only so that you could be matched with a particular teaching assistant; there are no weekly recitations that you will be expected to attend.
+Your assigned teaching assistant who will grade your weekly lab activities, interact with you as you complete discussion assignments, reach out on a regular basis to check in on you, and answer questions for you.
 We hope your assigned teaching assistant can be a first point of contact whenever you have questions or concerns.
 If the teaching assistant cannot help you, the instructor will intervene.
 Your assigned teaching assistant will reach out to you regularly via CarmenCanvas email, so please look for these messages.
 If you are ever in doubt about who your assigned teaching assistant is, go to https://buckeyelink.osu.edu/ and click on My Buckeye Link to look up your class schedule; the teaching assistant will be listed as the instructor for the recitation portion of STAT 1350.
 To learn more about the instructor and teaching assistants, you can visit the Meet your Instructors page, found by clicking on the Syllabus & Other Stuff button on the course homepage.